Osyna/PythonTerminalEmulator/README.md

 ---

-Made with ❤️ by Irvin aka Osyna
+Made with ❤️ by Irvin / Osyna

 For issues, feature requests, or questions, please [open an issue](https://github.com/yourusername/pythoncmd/issues).